Buyers can see a home in-person or virtually and can schedule an appointment right from the home's listing page.

 Here’s some resources on what to look for when you visit a home:

-A worksheet if you’d like to make notes during your visit:
+Here's a worksheet to make notes during your visit:

 While touring the home, did you see work you’d like done?
 Get an idea of the cost by using online resources.